Office of Environmental and Energy Coordination

 • Estimated costs and project timeline

-The site assessment memo is intended to provide enough information to members of the HOA to determine whether they want to hire a contractor and move forward with the installation of EVSE.
+The site assessment memo is intended to provide enough information to members of the community association to determine whether they want to hire a contractor and move forward with the installation of EVSE.

-The memo will be provided to the HOA approximately one month after the site visit.
-The Charge Up Fairfax Program Manager will schedule a meeting with members of the HOA about the memo and answer any questions for the HOA.
+The memo will be provided to the community association within two months of the site visit.
+The Charge Up Fairfax Program Manager will schedule a meeting with members of the community association about the memo and answer any questions the community may have.

-If an HOA decides to proceed with the purchase and installation of EVSE, the HOA will then hire one or more contractors to perform necessary site preparation.
-HOAs will work with the contractor(s) they hire to coordinate and implement any necessary electrical upgrades, choose the charging equipment, set up an operating and maintenance plan with the charging device manufacturer, and arrange for permitting, equipment installation, and inspection.
+Permitting, Installation and Inspection: If a community association decides to proceed with the purchase and installation of EVSE, they will then hire one or more contractors to perform necessary site preparation.
+Community associations will work with the contractor(s) they hire to coordinate and implement any necessary electrical upgrades, choose the charging equipment, set up an operating and maintenance plan with the charging device manufacturer, and arrange for permitting, equipment installation, and inspection.

-The Charge Up Fairfax webpage includes information and links to inform members of the HOA on next steps and decision points to discuss with their hired contractor.
+The Charge Up Fairfax webpage includes information and links to inform members of the community association on next steps and decision points to discuss with their hired contractor.

-Following installation and inspection, HOAs participating in the Charge Up Fairfax program can seek grant funds to partially reimburse the cost of EVSE installation by completing and submitting the Request for Reimbursement form along with the necessary attachments.
+Reimbursement Grant: Following installation and inspection, community associations participating in the Charge Up Fairfax program can seek grant funds to partially reimburse the cost of EVSE installation by completing and submitting the Request for Reimbursement form along with the necessary attachments.

-All HOAs that are selected to participate in the Charge Up Fairfax program are eligible to apply for a grant to cover one-third of eligible expenses for the installation of EVSE, up to $5,000.
-HOA communities in Fairfax County that are classified as having high or very high vulnerability in the Fairfax County Vulnerability Index, or that are classified as disadvantaged in the Federal Government’s Justice40 Initiative, are eligible for up to $10,000 of grant funds.
+All community associations that are selected to participate in the Charge Up Fairfax program are eligible to apply for a grant to cover one-third of eligible expenses for the installation of EVSE, up to $5,000.
+Communities in Fairfax County that are classified as having high or very high vulnerability in the Fairfax County Vulnerability Index, or that are classified as disadvantaged in the Federal Government’s Justice40 Initiative, are eligible for up to $10,000 of grant funds.

 Grants will be awarded on a reimbursable basis to communities in the Charge Up Fairfax program, after the EVSE is installed and operational.
 If grant funds are desired, applicants must contact OEEC to submit a request for grant funds and provide documentary evidence of eligible expenditures before grant funding will be disbursed.
 OEEC staff will verify the EVSE is complete and operational.
 The request for grant funds must be made within one calendar year of acceptance into Charge Up Fairfax.